freesewing/markdown/dev/contributors/code-of-conduct/enforcement/en.md

 <Fixme>

-Cathering should be replaced.
+Catherine should be replaced.
 See [the open issue on the matter](https://github.com/freesewing/freesewing/issues/739)

 </Fixme>